~/offline $ ssh anonymous @relay.offlineapp.org

 Relay server — live

 Go-based WebSocket relay.
 Runs on a single VPS.
 Handles E2E-encrypted ciphertext.
 Logs nothing.
+Sealed sender (server doesn't see who sent).
 Deletes messages after delivery.

 ✓ done · Q2 2026